sebastienrousseau/shokunin/README.md

 ## Overview 📖

-`Shokunin (職人)` is a highly-optimized, Rust-based static site generator (ssg) that aims to provide an easy-to-use and powerful tool for building professional static websites and blogs.
+`Shokunin (職人) Static Site Generator` is a highly-optimized, Rust-based static site generator (ssg) that aims to provide an easy-to-use and powerful tool for building professional static websites and blogs.